 Depending on the context, several definitions for artificial intelligence can be used.
 Many of these definitions link human behavior to the (intended) behavior of a computer.
 In the case of radiology these definitions do not quite cover the scope of AI as there are many situations where AI exceeds human capabilities.
 In radiogenomics, for example, we link genetic information to what we see on medical images, enabling us to predict the presence or absence of genetic mutations in a tumor which can be used to determine further diagnosis and management.
 Another example is applying deep learning (DL) to image reconstruction in MRI or CT, called deep imaging.
 Image quality can be boosted by using DL algorithms that translate the raw k-space data of an MRI scan into an image.
-A definition for AI that fits these criteria could be something like
+A definition for AI that fits these criteria could be

 “a branch of computer science concerning the simulation of intelligent human behavior in computers”.

-Refining this definition of AI even further to the context of radiology results in something along the lines of
+Refining this definition of AI even further to the context of radiology results in

-“a branch of computer science dealing with the acquisition, reconstruction, analysis and/or interpretation of medical images by simulating intelligent behavior in computers”
+“a branch of computer science dealing with the acquisition, reconstruction, analysis and/or interpretation of medical images by simulating human intelligent behavior in computers”

 There is a wide range of methods within the field of artificial intelligence.
 As discussed previously, machine learning covers part of this field and deep learning is one of the methods within machine learning (frankly, there are numerous ways to implement deep learning too, but we will come to that later).
 In this section we will discuss a few methods that are within the realm of AI, but do not belong to ML or DL.